Scratched: Kentucky Derby now set for September due to virus - WHIZ News

 Carstanjen said Churchill Downs alerted Pimlico and Belmont Park as it got close to completing a new date with NBC Sports.

-NBC Sports said in a statement it appreciates the “traditional sequencing of the Triple Crown races,” but these are “uncharted waters” and the network will work with the Preakness and Belmont to “determine the most appropriate timing.”
+NBC Sports said it appreciates the “traditional sequencing of the Triple Crown races,” but these are “uncharted waters” and the network will work with the Preakness and Belmont to “determine the most appropriate timing.”

-Businesses in the Louisville area, including hotels, restaurants, gas stations, grocery and liquor stores, depend on the Derby to earn a large portion of their revenue for the year.
-Almost all such entities raise their prices significantly during the Thursday, Friday and Saturday of Derby week.
+The Derby has an impact of about $400 million on the Louisville area.
+Hotels, restaurants, gas stations, grocery and liquor stores depend on the race for much of their yearly revenue.
+And they all jack up their prices come Derby week.

-The Derby has an estimated economic impact of $400 million on the Louisville area.
+The Kentucky Derby Festival said Tuesday its event will be postponed until later in the year.
+The two weeks of Derby Festival events leading to the race have a local economic impact of $127 million.
+Thunder Over Louisville, the popular fireworks display, has been rescheduled to Aug.
+15.

-The Kentucky Derby Festival had already postponed some of its early events until April 5.
-The two weeks of events leading up to the Derby, highlighted by the Thunder Over Louisville fireworks show, have a local economic impact of $127 million.
+Tradition aside, Baffert expressed concern about the racing industry surviving the effects of the coronavirus pandemic.
+Keeneland race track in Lexington, Kentucky, recently scrapped its entire spring meet.

-The NBA and NHL have suspended their seasons indefinitely.
-Major League Baseball has postponed the start of its season until mid-May at the earliest, and one of the biggest events to be called off was the NCAA basketball tournament known as March Madness that captivates the country for three weeks.
-Another spring fixture postponed until September was the Boston Marathon.
-Colleges have canceled spring sports.
+“At the end of the day, it’s just a horse race,” Baffert said of the Derby, “and I’m more worried about what’s going on in the world.
+Right now, we’re all in survival mode until we get this thing figured out.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports